• Phed Mark London: A Spicy Thai Pop-Up Experience

 Date of visit Feb 18th 2026

-China Town London is where to go for roast meats, Chinese regional GuangDong BBQ.
 Cantonese BBQ aficionados craving siu mei (燒味) specialities; roast duck, goose, char siu – pork belly, siu yuk – crispy pork belly.
 East London takes grilling skewers over charcoal seriously, as can be seen here.
+Totally different from North Eastern Chinese BBQ methods.

-First to arrive are the prawns and boy do they work up a thirst.
-As drinks arrived well before any chargrilled morsels of food, it’s not ideal.
-Humouring me was their tidy drinks menu.
-Basically bottled beer starting at £4.50 a pop, excluding service charge.
-That, or lethal spirits like clear Chinese wine.
-Ask for glass and a banana yellow child-sized plastic mug appears.
+First to arrive are the prawns.
+Phew!
+They work up a thirst.
+As drinks arrive well before any chargrilled morsels of food, it’s not ideal.
+Humouring me is their tidy drinks menu.
+Basically, bottled beer starting at £4.50 a pop, excluding service charge.
+That, or lethal spirits; clear Chinese wine.
+Ask for glass; a banana yellow, child-sized plastic mug appears.

-These charcoal grilled skewered prawns were dusted in salt, msg or bouillon.
-It hot the palate on my first shell-on bite.
-The body was tiny and hard to detach from its exoskeleton.The repeated hits of white pepper came next, stabbing the back of the throat, as I looked to crunch a tamale stuffed prawn head to balance the flavours out.
-Unfortunately, there was none or it evaporated in the charcoal smoke, which came through and was lovely.
-Next bites were smothered in salt, pepper, chilli and garlic, amplified by tried to take on that tough shell, it wasn’t as thin or as crispy as I hoped.
+Unfortunately, there was none, or it evaporated in the charcoal smoke, which came through and was lovely.
+Next bites were smothered in salt; pepper, chilli, garlic, amplified by persistence to take on that tough shell, which wasn’t as thin or as crispy as I hoped.

 Charcoal skewer grilled Pork Intestine – Dongbei Style